jsteele-ecpi/ppng/README.md

 # PPNG
-	A primitive program that probes into.png image files.
+	A primitive program that probes into .png image files.

 *This is intended for educational purposes only, solely to appease my curiosity, and is a work in progress.